danielsaidi/AppIconKit/README.md

-## Demo app
+## Demo Application

-The demo app lets you explore the library.
-To try it out, just open and run the `Demo` project.
+The `Demo` folder has a demo app that lets you explore the library and try changing the app icon.